YottaDB/YDBDoc/MessageRecovery/errors.rst

 Utility Error: This message comes from %PEEKBYNAME() when a valid struct but an invalid field name is given as the first argument.
 A struct, ssss, does not have a field named ffff.

 Action: Check the field name.
-Verify the field exists and its specification has no typographical error.
+Verify that the field exists and its specification has no typographical error.

 ------------------
 PBNNOFIELD